AndresMireles/OptimalPortfolioLiquidation/README.md

   - **Random Strategy:** Samples quotes uniformly from a predefined interval.
   - The script simulates the trading curves and final cash distributions for each strategy, enabling a performance comparison in terms of liquidation speed and cash outcomes.

-## Summary

-The code in this project replicates the theoretical framework of [Gueant, Lehalle, and Fernandez-Tapia (2012)] and includes:
-- A robust numerical solver for the ODE system underlying the optimal quote computation.
-- Monte Carlo simulations to analyze trading dynamics.
-- Sensitivity analysis to assess the impact of key parameters.
-- Benchmark strategy comparisons to evaluate performance trade-offs.

-Feel free to explore the source files in the `src/` directory and the accompanying LaTeX report in the `report/` folder for a detailed exposition of the methodology and results.